jakshin/yazpt/README.md

 YAZPT_GIT_HIDE_IN_BARE_REPO=true
 ```

 If you explicitly configure Prezto's [pwd-length](https://github.com/sorin-ionescu/prezto/tree/master/modules/prompt#prompt-display-length) or [show-return-val](https://github.com/sorin-ionescu/prezto/tree/master/modules/prompt#display-return-value) settings, yazpt will respect those settings while running under Prezto - but you _do_ need to configure them explicitly, rather than relying on Prezto's defaults for those settings, as yazpt doesn't know or care about Prezto's defaults.
-You'll also still need an `<exit>` somewhere in your $YAZPT_LAYOUT for setting `show-return-val` to `yes` to work.
+You'll also still need an `<exit>` somewhere in your $YAZPT_LAYOUT or $YAZPT_RLAYOUT for setting `show-return-val` to `yes` to work.

 ```sh
 # Optionally, and for example